top of page

 The Possibilities

 Imagine earning passive income from hosting data, providing VPN connections, or processing AI accelleration on GPUs hosted in your home.
-Imagine semi-automated income for printing documents or replacement parts for industrial equipment.
+Imagine semi-automated income for printing documents or replacement parts for industrial equipment produced by your 3d printer.
 Imagine owning the software you use everyday without perpetual rents, and the freedom to alter it as you need.

 Image by ZMorph All-in-One 3D Printers